MattCollins84/restly/README.md

 }
 ```

-And finally, set up your new API:
+And finally, set up your new API - telling restly where your routes file and libraries are located:
 ```
 var restly = require('restly');
 restly.init('./routes.json', {lib: "includes/"});